RMpolski/nplab_drivers/README.md

 pip install -e .
 ```

+Also install a few more necessary packages with `conda install pyserial` and `conda install pywin32` (pywin32 if on a Windows machine).

 Lastly, in order to use the plotting style we use, it requires a tweak in the config file.
 Find the 'Qcodes/qcodes/configuration/qcodesrc.json', or '.../config/qcodesrc.json' file, and change one line.
 Change it from:

 ```